Ian Bremmer: America isn’t a politically risky place right now—and that’s the problem

 Ian Bremmer, author of “Us Vs. Them: The Failure of Globalism,” is also the founder of the Eurasia Group, a consultancy that identifies global political risk for clients around the world.
-On the occasion of American Independence Day, Fast Company had conversation with Bremmer trying to answer a key question: What about the political risk here at home, in the age of President Donald Trump, and a polarized government, electorate, and nation?
-And, whether there is or isn’t risk, is there a case for optimism when it comes to America’s future right now?
+On the occasion of U.S. Independence Day, Fast Company had a conversation with Bremmer to try to answer a key question: What about the political risk here at home, in the age of President Donald Trump, and a polarized government, electorate, and nation?
+And, whether there is or isn’t risk, is there a case for optimism when it comes to the U.S.’s future right now?
 Below is a lightly edited transcript of our conversation:

 Fast Company: You scour the world identifying political risk.
 Is America a risky place right now?